Appomattox Court House Audio Tour, Beta Version

 Built 1856 Restored 1959

 John Woodson bought this office in 1856 and practiced law here until he joined the Confederate Army and died of disease in 1864.
-The office is typical of the several law offices that surrounded the Courthouse.
+This small 12’ by 15’ office is typical of the several law offices that surrounded the Courthouse.
 Most offices were single practitioners.
+As Court Day was only one day each month most of the lawyers rode the “circuit” and were only in the Village when they had business with the Court.
+This is indicative of the transient nature of the Village.

 The McLean House